 Tip #1: Don’t fad diet

-Losing weight after your baby is born needs to be done in a healthy and safe way.
+Losing weight after your baby is born needs to be done healthily and safely.
 Doing fad diets can pose health risks to both you and your baby.
 Many fad diets promote the exclusion of important food groups.
 This can result in not meeting the nutritional requirements for you and your baby.
 Fad diets also promote rapid weight loss, which can adversely affect your breast milk supply.
 Some fad diets also use diet pills or other supplements that can be harmful to both you and your baby.

 Tip #2: Eat a variety of plant foods

-Eating a balanced diet rich in vegetables, fruits, whole grains, nuts and seeds can help with healthy weight loss after birth.
+Eating a balanced diet rich in vegetables, fruits, whole grains, nuts, and seeds can help with healthy weight loss after birth.
 Plant foods are especially rich in fiber.
-In fact, one important type of fiber found in plant foods is called soluble fiber.
+One important type of fiber found in plant foods is called soluble fiber.
 This type of fiber dissolves in water and slows down digestion, helping to control your blood sugar levels and making you feel fuller.
 Soluble fiber may also help with regulating appetite hormones.
 Therefore, eating plant foods rich in soluble fiber can aid a healthy postpartum diet.

 If you want to start eating more plant foods, check out my 8 really easy recipes to start following a plant-based diet.
 You can also download a free copy of The Beginner’s Guide to Losing Weight with a Plant-Based Diet.